top of page

 This works well for the rest of the Elementary Academy students he attends class with.
 Those students who have higher skills do not have to be bored with the lower expectations typical in most cattle herd classrooms.
 No, the student at higher skills is challenged at his level.

 "But wait," you say, "is the sixth grade student at second grade skills always going to be behind?"
 No. We find most students in sixth grade and above are close to being caught up in most subjects in the first year attending here.
-Reading vocabulary usually tends to be two to three years until state expectations are met.
+Reading vocabulary usually tends to take two to three years until state expectations are met.

 If you are tired with the herd mentality of most schools, then come give us a visit at Maricopa Christian Academy.

-100 views0 comments
+107 views0 comments

 bottom of page